TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 ## Context

 In Bloblang, when we refer to the context we're talking about the value returned with the keyword `this`.
-At the beginning of a mapping the context starts off as a reference to the root of a structured input document, which is why the mapping `root = this` will result in the same document coming out as you put in.
+At the beginning of a mapping the context starts off as a reference to the root of a structured input document, which is why the mapping `root = this` will result in the document output being the same as the input.

-However, in Bloblang there are mechanisms whereby the context might change, we've already seen how this can happen within a `match` expression.
+However, in Bloblang there are mechanisms whereby the context might change.
+We've already seen how this can happen within a `match` expression.
 Another useful way to change the context is by adding a bracketed query expression as a method to a query, which looks like this:

 ```coffee
 root = this.foo.bar.(this.baz + this.buz)
 ```

-Within the bracketed query expression the context becomes the result of the query that it's a method of, so within the brackets in the above mapping the value of `this` points to the result of `this.foo.bar`, and the mapping is therefore equivalent to:
+Within the bracketed query expression the context becomes the result of the query that it's a method of.
+Consequently, within the brackets in the above mapping, the value of `this` points to the result of `this.foo.bar`, and the mapping is therefore equivalent to:

 ```coffee
 root = this.foo.bar.baz + this.foo.bar.buz
 ```

-With this handy trick the `throw` mapping from the validation section above could be rewritten as:
+Subsequently, the `throw` mapping from the validation section above could be rewritten as:

 ```coffee
 root.foos = this.user.foos.(if this.type() == "array" { this } else {